Maheee6902/PortfolioProjects/Assest_Allocation_Strategy/README.md

 # Asset Allocation Strategy :
 ## Project Overview
 - This project analyzes various asset allocation strategies and their performance during market crashes.
 The data is retrieved from a SQLite database, and visualizations are created to compare the annualized returns of different strategies and assets.
+- The analysis of market returns during crashes in this project is inspired by data and insights from a renowned YouTube content creator.
+His work provided valuable information that helped me shape the understanding of strategy performance in turbulent market conditions.
+This is his Youtube Channel Link...Go Check it out if you are intrested in finance or market related contents.
+[Channel Link.](http://www.youtube.com/@shankarnath)

 ## **Setup**
 - Clone the repository.